Leah Rush

-Leah Rush (born October 25, 1984) is a former American professional basketball player who played one season in the WNBA for the Chicago Sky.
+Leah Rush (born October 25, 1984) is an American former professional basketball player who played one season in the WNBA for the Chicago Sky.
 She played college basketball at Oklahoma.

 College career

 Rush signed to play for Oklahoma on November 15, 2002.

-During her time at Oklahoma, Rush was a solid contributor.
-She "set the tone" as head coach Sherri Cole stated about how Rush's impact was felt when she was on the court.
 For the 2005–2006 season, Rush was tapped as a Preseason All-Big 12 performer.
 In the 2006 Big 12 Championship Game, Rush scored 12 points to help Oklahoma complete and undefeated Big 12 season and capture its 3rd title in 5 years.
 Rush earned herself a Big 12 Honorable Mention selection in her senior season.

+Rush later studied Anthropology at Durham University, where she acted as player-coach of the women's basketball team.

 College statistics

 Professional career

-Rush was selected in the 3rd Round, 28th Overall, in the 2007 WNBA Draft by the Phoenix Mercury.
+Rush was selected in the 3rd Round, 28th Overall, in the 2007 WNBA draft by the Phoenix Mercury.
 She was waived from the Mercury prior to the start of the season and did not make the team.